 What are Heart Palpitations?

 In the context of a keto diet, heart palpitations are one of the many symptoms of the “keto flu,” which includes a variety of unpleasant side effects that may occur while your body is transitioning from using glucose (sugar/carbs) for energy to using fat for energy.
+Other common side effects include constipation, bad breath, muscle cramps (especially leg cramps), and fatigue.

 What Causes Heart Palpitations on the Keto Diet?